-Joseph then took them both, Ephraim by his right hand to Israel's left, and Manasseh by his left hand to Israel's right.
-14 Israel raised his right hand and placed it on Ephraim's head, although he was the younger, and placed his left hand on Manasseh's head even though Manasseh was the firstborn.
-Then he blessed Joseph and 49:24 said, "May the God in whose presence my fathers Abraham and Isaac walked, the God 80:2 who has been my shepherd from my birth to 34:15 this day, 16 the Angel who has saved me from every evil, bless these boys.
-And in them may my name live on and that of my fathers Abraham and Isaac.
-And may they increase greatly on the earth!"
+it on Ephraim's head, although he was the younger, and placed his left hand on Manasseh's head even though Manasseh 49:24; was the firstborn.
+Then he blessed Joseph $\frac{\mathsf{Ps}\left(23.1\right)}{80:2}$ and said, "May the God in whose presence Ezk my fathers Abraham and Isaac walked, the 34:15 God who has been my shepherd from my birth to this day, the angel who has saved me from every evil, bless these boys.
+And in them may my name live on and that of

 Joseph was displeased when he saw his father had placed his right hand on Ephraim's head.
-So he took his father's hand from Ephraim's head to place it on Manasseh and said, "Not like that father, for this one is the elder.
+So he took his father's hand from Ephraim's head to place it on Manasseh 18 and said, "Not like that father, for this one is the elder.
 Place your right hand on his head."
-19 But his father refused and said, "I know, my son, I know; he too will be great and become a nation.
+But his father refused and said, "I know, my son, I know; he too will be great and become a nation.
 Nevertheless his younger brother will be greater than he, and his descendants will become a group of nations."